Professorial Staff - Vocal Coach and Lead Tutor for Piano at Junior Trinity

 Old Royal Naval College

-Described as “an immaculate accompanist” (BBC Music Magazine), Andrew Matthews-Owen enjoys a busy career partnering some of the outstanding artists of our time on the concert platform, commercial recordings and broadcasts and as a coach.
+Described as “an immaculate accompanist” (BBC Music Magazine), pianist Andrew Matthews-Owen enjoys a busy career partnering some of the outstanding artists of our time on the concert platform, commercial recordings and broadcasts, and as a coach.

-Specialising in vocal accompaniment, Andrew has partnered Patricia Bardon, Susan Bick-ley, Claire Booth, Susan Bullock, Anne Sophie Duprels, Rebecca Evans, Helen Field, Na-talya Romaniw, Nicky Spence, Elin Manahan Thomas, Katie Van Kooten and Sir Willard White, at many major venues and festivals and frequent appearances at Southbank Cen-tre (QEH and Purcell Room) and Wigmore Hall.
+Specialising in vocal accompaniment, Andrew has partnered Patricia Bardon, Susan Bickley, Claire Booth, Susan Bullock, Anne Sophie Duprels, Rebecca Evans, Helen Field, Gareth Brynmor John, Natalya Romaniw, Nicky Spence, Elgan Llyr Thomas, Elin Manahan Thomas, Katie Van Kooten and Sir Willard White, at many major venues and festivals, including frequent appearances at Southbank Centre (QEH and Purcell Room) and Wigmore Hall.

-A notable champion of contemporary music, Andrew has given first performances of scores by composers including Michael Berkeley, Charlotte Bray, Laurence Crane, Jona-than Dove, Alun Hoddinott, Simon Holt, Hannah Kendall, Joseph Phibbs, Arlene Sierra and Augusta Read Thomas.
+A notable champion of contemporary music, Andrew has commissioned and given first performances of scores by composers including Michael Berkeley, Charlotte Bray, Laurence Crane, Jonathan Dove, Alun Hoddinott, Simon Holt, Hannah Kendall, Joseph Phibbs, Arlene Sierra and Augusta Read Thomas.

-Andrew’s critically acclaimed recordings for the Naxos, NMC, BMS and Nimbus labels have been Editor’s Choice (Gramophone), listed in the Classical Charts and are often broadcast on BBC Radio 3 and Classic FM.
+Andrew’s critically acclaimed recordings for the Naxos, NMC, BMS, Ty Cerdd and Nimbus labels have been Editor’s Choice (Gramophone), featured in the Classical Charts and are often broadcast on BBC Radio 3 and Classic FM.